nayem-ahmedz/nayem-ahmedz/README.md

 ## 👨‍💻 About Me

-I am Nayem Ahmed, a passionate MERN Stack / Full-Stack JavaScript Developer.
-I love building clean, fast, and scalable web applications using React, Node.js, Express, and MongoDB.
-Currently improving my backend skills and building real-world full-stack applications.
+I am Nayem Ahmed, currently working as a Support Engineer at Appifylab, Sylhet, where I primarily work on a SaaS LMS platform, EzyCourse.
+In this role, I collaborate with real users and live systems to troubleshoot issues, improve performance, and ensure a smooth and reliable product experience.
+Alongside my professional work, I am a Full-Stack JavaScript Developer specializing in the MERN stack

+Alongside my professional work, I am a Full-Stack JavaScript Developer specializing in the MERN stack.
+I enjoy building scalable, efficient, and user-friendly web applications, with a strong focus on translating real-world business needs into practical technical solutions.

 📍 **From:** Sylhet, Bangladesh
 🎓 **Student:** B.Sc in Computer Science & Engineering (CSE)